House Blend Concert II: Telemann; Rhiannon Giddens; Berio; Henriette Renié; Wang Huiran; Tan Dun, with The Ulysses Quartet

 House Blend is PS21's annual chamber music series exploring a full range of adventurous music and creative modes of expression, fostering new collaborations specific to our place, venue, and audiences.

-The stylistically diverse series includes cutting edge new music and bold works of the past, creating new contexts for experiencing music in which even the familiar becomes surprising.
-All programs are developed for our space, and with an eye toward bringing virtuosic and thoughtful musicians together in genre defying collaborations.
-House Blend invites listeners to experience the thrill of hearing music in new ways.
+This stylistically diverse series surveys cutting edge new music and bold works of the past, creating new contexts for experiencing music in which even the familiar becomes surprising.
+All programs are developed for our space with an eye toward bringing virtuosic and thoughtful musicians together in genre-defying collaborations.
+Audiences are invited to go more deeply into the music with open rehearsals, workshops, artist talks, and informal post-concert discussions designed to guide the listener through the mysteries of these daring works.
+Brewed specially for the audience, House Blend invites listeners to experience vital music in stimulating new ways.

 • Beethoven: String Quartet No. 9 in C major, Op.
 59, No. 3